API Documentation

 Audio

-List and create audio files:
+List audio files:

 GET /api/audios/